lkcozy/weekly/docs/2021/issue-70.md

     --[ruanyf](https://github.com/ruanyf/weekly/blob/master/docs/issue-143.md)

-2. With thethe development of capitalism today, there is already a feeling that the world is at the end of the world.
+2. With the development of capitalism today, there is already a feeling that the world is at the end of the world.
 In addition to printing money to stimulate the economy, the government cannot find a good way to solve various problems.
 However, the new technological revolution is creating incredible technological miracles, making people feel fairyland.
 But for most people, it is a cold fairyland and cannot change their destiny.
     --[ruanyf](https://github.com/ruanyf/weekly/blob/master/docs/issue-143.md)

 3. Solutions should be as simple as possible.
 Assume the next person to maintain your code won't be as smart as you.
 When you can use fewer technologies, do so.